masc-ucsc/docs/docs/pyrope/05b-statements.md

 assert v == 4
 ```

-A scope has a `break` when the last statement in the scope is an expression.
+The scope has a `break` when the last statement in the scope is an expression.
 If
 the return value is not the last expression in the scope, the `break` statement
 should be used.
 Notice that a `return` statement will exit the lambda not the
 current scope.

-## defer
+## defer reads

-A `defer` keyword can be added before assignments or function calls.
+A `defer_read` keyword can be added before assignments or function calls.
 This
-keyword effectively means that the statement right hand side reads the last
+keyword effectively means that the statement on the right hand side reads the last
 values from the end of the cycle.
 This is needed if we need to have any loop in
 connecting blocks.
 It is also useful for delaying assertion checks to the end
 of the function.

 ```
 var c = 10
-defer assert b == 33    // behaves like a postcondition defer b = c assert b == 33
+defer_read assert b == 33    // behaves like a postcondition
+defer_read b = c
+assert b == 33
 c += 20
 c += 3
 ```

-To connect `ring` function calls in a loop.
+To connect the `ring` function calls in a loop.
 ```
-defer f1 = ring($a, f4)
+defer_read f1 = ring($a, f4)
 f2 = ring($b, f1)
 f3 = ring($c, f2)
 f4 = ring($d, f3)